 Fast forward to New Year’s Eve 2017.
 I decided to try my hand at macarons again, this time using store bought almond flour, pulled out the seldom used KitchenAid Stand Mixer and found a recipe written by a native English speaker.

 I decided to substitute more confectioners’ sugar in lieu of superfine sugar only because I failed to read the recipe fully and I didn’t realize I needed two different types of sugar.

 This recipe was simple and turned out really well.
-I do need to work on my piping skills – as I squirted the batter out, I made it too thick, so when I put the sandwiches together they were very tall – a big mouthful.
-I also used a few drops of yellow food coloring to give the cookies a deeper yellow color and I filled the macarons with either store bought lemon curd or a homemade spicy passion fruit jam.
+I do need to work on my piping skills.
+As I squirted the batter out, I made it too thick, so when I put the sandwiches together they were very tall.
+A very big mouthful macaron, not a delicate pastry.
+I also used a few drops of yellow food coloring to give the cookies a deeper yellow color.
+I filled the macarons with either store bought lemon curd or a homemade spicy passion fruit jam.
 These fillings were amazing additions – the spicy passion fruit filled cookies were my favorite.
 The sweet and spicy jam was a unique twist on the traditional French treat – it turned it into a French Polynesian treat.

 Do you have a favorite macaron recipe or shop?
 What is your favorite flavor?
 Who wants to try one of my spicy passion fruit macaron?